**UPDATED JANUARY 2019**

 Mild to moderate hearing loss occurs with each ear infection due to ear fluid build up.
 The hearing usually returns to normal when the infection resolves.
 If the ear fluid does not resolve, children may benefit from the placement of ear tubes.

-If your child is mildly to moderately ill, you should plan to visit your pediatrician to discuss treatments for this particular episode, as well as options to reduce future infections and avoid serious complications that may occur.
+If your child is mild to moderately ill, you should plan to visit your pediatrician to discuss treatments for this particular episode, as well as options to reduce future infections and avoid serious complications that may occur.
 I believe that seeking care from your primary care physician provides a much better long-term treatment plan that kids might get from visiting immediate care clinics.

 As always, much love for supporting my work.
 I will be adding many more posts to highlight parenting and healthcare tips, so be sure to consider subscribing to my podcast or to my blog to avoid missing a post!